Facts About Feline Leukemia Virus

 Feline leukemia virus (FeLV) is second only to trauma as the leading cause of death in cats, killing 85% of persistently infected felines within three years of diagnosis.
 The virus commonly causes anemia or lymphoma, but because it suppresses the immune system, it can also predispose cats to deadly infections.

 Yet, exposure to the feline leukemia virus doesn’t have to be a death sentence; about 70% of cats who encounter the virus are able to resist infection or eliminate the virus on their own.

 How Feline Leukemia Virus Is Transmitted

 Feline leukemia is a disease that only affects cats -- it cannot be transmitted to people, dogs, or other animals.
 FeLV is passed from one cat to another through saliva, blood, and to some extent, urine and feces.
 The virus does not live long outside the cat’s body -- probably just a few hours.
 Grooming and fighting seem to be the commonest ways for infection to spread.
 Kittens can contract the disease in utero or through an infected mother’s milk.
-The disease is often spread by apparently healthy cats, so any cat may transmit the virus even if it appears normal.
+The disease is often spread by apparently healthy cats, so even if a cat appears healthy, it may be be infected and able to transmit the virus.

 Your Cat’s Risk Factors